philseeley/debian-ppa/README.md

 - pi3
 - pi4

-The Boat Instrument is automatically started on boot, but can be disabled with:
+The Boat Instrument is automatically started on TTY1 at boot, but can be disabled with:
 ```shell
 sudo systemctl disable --now getty@tty1
 ```